Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Some applications

 \subsection{Detropicalization revisited}

-We return to the situation in Section \ref{subsec:synchro1}.
+We return to the situation in Section \ref{2subsec:synchro1}.

-The following result was given in \cite{Nakanishi19} based on the result of \cite{Cao17}, which relies on the Laurent positivity.
-Here, we give an alternative proof based on Theorem \ref{thm:F1} and the consistency of the scattering diagram $\frakD_{\fraks}$, without relying on the Laurent positivity.
+As mentioned in Remark \ref{rem:detrop1}, the following result was given for $\sigma=\mathrm{id}$ by \cite{Cao17}, and for general $\sigma$ by \cite{Nakanishi19}, where both rely on the Laurent positivity.
+Here, we give an alternative proof based on Theorem \ref{2thm:F1} and the consistency of the scattering diagram $\frakD_{\fraks}$, without relying on the Laurent positivity.

 \begin{thm}[{Detropicalization \cite[Lemma~2.4 \& Theorem~2.5]{Cao17}, \cite[Theorem~5.2]{Nakanishi19}}] Let $\bfSigma$ be any cluster pattern of rank $n$, and let $t_0$ be a given initial vertex.
 Then, for any $t,t'\in \bbT_n$ and any permutation $\nu\in S_n$, the following facts hold: \begin{itemize} \item[(a).] $G_{t}=\nu G_{t'}\ \Longrightarrow\ \bfx_{t}=\nu \bfx_{t'}$.